osteensco/fastTravelCLI/README.md

 ft [key]/some/subdir

+// ft can also replace your cd command entirely

+ft relative/path
+ft ..
+ft -
+ft ./path

-// You can even visit a previously visited directory
+// You can also visit previously visited directories

 ft [